cwaring/ucan.xyz/README.md

 ## 📚 Documentation Processing

-The site uses automated scripts to fetch and process documentation from GitHub repositories:
+The site uses automated scripts to fetch and process documentation from GitHub repositories.
+For detailed information about the processing system, see [DOCUMENTATION.md](./DOCUMENTATION.md).

 ### Processing Workflow
 1. **`pnpm process-docs`** - Fetches README files from UCAN GitHub repositories